Under the General Data Protection Regulation, the Right of Access gives you

 - We'll, where possible, provide you with the information you have requested in an electronic format, sent via secure means.

-If you need any advice or assistance in completing and submitting a request, please contact the Customer Feedback, Information and Improvement Team on (01226) 773555 or email firstname.lastname@example.org.
+If you need any help completing or submitting a request, please contact the Information Governance Team on (01226) 773555 or email email@example.com.

-If we do not provide the information you requested, you think there is something missing, or you do not agree with the redactions made, you can ask for a review of the decision by:
+If we don't provide the information you requested, you think there is something missing, or you do not agree with the redactions made, you can ask for a review of the decision by:

 - emailing firstname.lastname@example.org

-- writing to Barnsley Council, Customer Feedback, Information and Improvement Team, PO Box 634, Barnsley S70 9GG
+- writing to Barnsley Council, Information Governance Team, PO Box 634, Barnsley S70 9GG

 If you're not satisfied with our response you may contact our Data Protection Officer on email@example.com